 17. The Graduate Research School may, on the advice of the Graduate School of Education, permit the substitution of other units of doctoral or equivalent level and of equivalent value for any or all of the core units of the course.

 (3) A student who has completed the Master of Education Research Methods with an average mark of at least 65 per cent and with a mark of at least 65 per cent in EDUC9973 Research Paradigms: Doctoral Project Report is credited with all core units of the course.

 (4) Within the overall credit limit, credit may be granted on the basis of work completed in courses provided by professional providers or private educational institutions to a maximum value of 24 points but such credit will not be for either EDUC9970 Doctoral Research Project Plan or EDUC9973 Research Paradigms: Doctoral Project Report.

 (a) within six months of first enrolling in EDUC9985 Doctoral Thesis in the case of a full-time student;

 (b) within nine months of first enrolling in EDUC9986 Doctoral Thesis in the case of a part-time student.

 (2) The supervisor must forward the annual progress report with their comments to the Graduate Research Coordinator (or Dean, where the Graduate Research Coordinator is also a supervisor) for approval.

 Requirement for students enrolled in a transnational program

 Approved leave (suspension of candidature)

-23.(1) The Graduate School of Education may, on written application, grant a student a period of leave, called a suspension of candidature, for a specified period, or periods, which will not exceed one year throughout the duration of candidature.
+23.(1) The Graduate Research School may, on the advice of the Graduate School of Education, grant a student a period of leave, called a suspension of candidature, for a specified period, or periods, which will not exceed one year throughout the duration of candidature.